rafa160/congressmen_app/README.md

 App that use goverment api to check informations about all congressman from Brazil

+Here you can check a lot of details from the congressmen.

+- How much the spend during the year
+- All their speeches
+- Their situation if are able or not

 ## Getting Started

 This project is a starting point for a Flutter application.